Pastoral hills landscape

 Incubation

-A bite-sized study in protection.
-The hard, earthy exoskeleton of sourdough protects the delicate tartness of labneh and the rich, sweet interior of the belly.
+A study in protection.
+The hard, earthy shell of sourdough contains the concentrated tartness of strained labneh and the collapsing sweetness of cured belly fat.
+Three textures, one bite: crisp yields to cool yields to warm.

 STARTER